Wollaston (Quincy, Massachusetts)

 Wollaston, Massachusetts, is a neighborhood in the city of Quincy, Massachusetts.
 Divided by Hancock Street or Route 3A, the Wollaston Beach side is known as Wollaston Park, while the Wollaston Hill side is known as Wollaston Heights.

 It is bordered by North Quincy to the north, Quincy Bay to the east, Merrymount and Quincy Center to the southeast and south, and Milton, Massachusetts, to the west.
 Wollaston is served by the Wollaston Station on the B branch of the MBTA Red Line, which runs north-south from Cambridge, Massachusetts (Alewife), to Braintree, Massachusetts (Train Station).

-Mount Wollaston, a similar-sounding 17th century designation for Quincy, is now given to a cemetery in the current neighborhood of Merrymount in Quincy.
+Mount Wollaston, a similar-sounding 17th-century designation for Quincy, is now associated with a cemetery in the current neighborhood of Merrymount in Quincy.

 Early history

-In 1624, Thomas Morton emigrated from England to the Plymouth Colony, in the company of Captain Richard Wollaston.
+In 1624, Thomas Morton emigrated from England to the Plymouth Colony in the company of Captain Richard Wollaston.
 Unable to get along with the Pilgrim authorities in Plymouth Colony, Wollaston and Morton left the colony in 1625 with a company of 30 or 40 colonists.
 They cleared the land and built log-huts on the seaward slopes of the hills in what is now Merrymount.
-The present day Wollaston neighborhood is located west and northwest of the original location of the early colonial settlement.
+The present-day Wollaston neighborhood is located west and northwest of the original location of the early colonial settlement.

 Wollaston was the home of William and Anne Hutchinson following their emigration from England in 1636.
-It was in Wollaston where Anne began her career as a pioneering female preacher in colonial America.
+It was in Wollaston that Anne began her career as a pioneering female preacher in colonial America.
 William and Eunice Cole first settled in Mount Wollaston upon their arrival from England and were granted 2 acre of land on February 20, 1637, though they left for Exeter, New Hampshire, before the year was out.
-Today Eunice Cole is better known as Goody Cole and was convicted of witchcraft in Hampton, New Hampshire, in 1656, the only woman to ever have been convicted of such charges in New Hampshire.
+Today, Eunice Cole is better known as Goody Cole and was convicted of witchcraft in Hampton, New Hampshire, in 1656, the only woman to have ever been convicted of such charges in New Hampshire.

 The Quincy family

 Edmund Quincy, progenitor of the illustrious Quincy family after whom Quincy Market in Boston and the city of Quincy are named, emigrated to Massachusetts in 1633.
 On December 14, 1635, he received a grant of land, approximately 400 acre, where his son established the Quincy Homestead.
 Four generations later, Josiah Quincy I built a mansion, the Josiah Quincy House, on a 200 acre site known as the "Lower Farm."
 The house still stands on Muirhead Street in Wollaston.
 In 1848, the fourth Josiah Quincy built another, the "Josiah Quincy Mansion," as his summer home.
-The Quincy family land in Wollaston, which bordered on Adams family land, was passed from the Quincys to the Adams via Abigail Smith's marriage to John Adams.
+The Quincy family land in Wollaston, which bordered on Adams family land, was passed from the Quincy's to the Adams' via Abigail Smith's marriage to John Adams.